MAN.9FRONT.ORG RTFM

 Mapping is done by emulating a Dubeolsik layout, with each

 Latin character mapping to a single Jamo.
-Sequences of up to
+Sequences of Jamo

 EXAMPLES